PraisesPJMT/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 03 - strspn
 04 - strpbrk
 05 - strstr
-06 - Chess is mental torturee
+06 - Chess is mental torture
 07 - The line of life is a ragged diagonal between duty and desir